 In the fall of 1996, photographer Janet McCoy came to the ranch and took our family photo.
 Our son Matt was 8, Caitlin was 4 and Ty was 1 year old (being held by my mother in the original photo).
 The Horse on the left, Doc, was my Dad's horse, he was 16 at the time.
 18 years later, Janet took our picture again.
 Understandably my mother was not able to hold Ty this time.
 Old Doc is now 35 and still ornery as ever.
 We are thankful for our family and our friends and always realize that we have been blessed beyond measure.
 From Left: Clay, Ty, Imogene, Caitlin, Matt and Kit Mowdy.

-Mowdy Ranch is now the Bureau of Land Management's (BLM)’s second wild horse eco-sanctuary in the United States.
+Mowdy Ranch was the Bureau of Land Management's (BLM)’s second wild horse eco-sanctuary in the United States.
+We are now one of four wild horse sanctuaries designated as "Public Off Range Pasture" which is open to the public.
 Located 12 miles NE of Coalgate in the hills of southeastern Oklahoma, Mowdy Ranch is now offering daily photographic tours and lodging facilities for wild horse enthusiasts.
 Mowdy Ranch comprises 4000 acres of wooded hills and open valleys in southeastern Oklahoma, the historical home of the legendary Choctaw ponies.
 The Choctaw ponies were famous for their toughness and endurance which was showcased in the film “Hidalgo”.
-Mowdy Ranch has now dedicated 1280 acres of the ranch as a wild horse sanctuary and currently houses 153 wild horses on a long term basis.
+Mowdy Ranch has now dedicated the ranch as a wild horse sanctuary and currently houses over 350 wild horses on a long term basis.
 Mowdy Ranch is owned by Clay and Kit Mowdy whose children are the fifth generation to live and work on the ranch.
 The ranch has two lodges which are capable of sleeping up to 32 people and has kitchen and dining facilities which can accommodate larger groups and special events.